SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Ablation Study

 \subsection{Ablation Study for Single Source SCOT}

-We conduct an ablation study on the three components of SCOT: the OT alignment loss $L_{\text{OT}}$, the OT-weighted contrastive loss $L_{\text{con}}$, and the reconstruction regularizer $L_{\text{rec}}$.
-Figure~\ref{fig:ablation_transfer} reports MAE and MAPE on GDP, population, and CO$_2$ across six transfer directions for the full model and variants with each component removed.
-Removing $L_{\text{OT}}$ causes the largest performance drop, confirming that OT-based soft correspondence is critical for effective alignment.
-Excluding $L_{\text{con}}$ consistently degrades results, indicating its importance for sharpening correspondences and improving discriminability.
-Removing $L_{\text{rec}}$ also harms performance, though more mildly, supporting its role as a stabilizing regularizer.
-Overall, the three components are complementary, and their combination yields the most robust transfer performance.
+We ablate the three components of \scot: the OT alignment loss $\mathcal{L}_{\mathrm{OT}}$, the OT-weighted contrastive loss $\mathcal{L}_{\mathrm{con}}$, and the reconstruction regularizer $\mathcal{L}_{\mathrm{rec}}$.
+Fig.~\ref{fig:ablation_transfer} reports MAE and MAPE on GDP, population, and CO$_2$ across six transfer directions, comparing the full model against variants with each component removed. \abI~\textbf{Removing $\mathcal{L}_{\mathrm{OT}}$ causes the largest drop}, confirming that OT-based \emph{mass-controlled soft correspondence} is the load-bearing mechanism for cross-city alignment. \abII~\textbf{Excluding $\mathcal{L}_{\mathrm{con}}$ consistently degrades results}, indicating that contrastive sharpening is essential for converting geometric correspondence into \emph{discriminative semantic structure}. \abIII~\textbf{Removing $\mathcal{L}_{\mathrm{rec}}$ harms performance more mildly}, supporting its role as a \emph{stabilizing regularizer} rather than a primary alignment driver.
+Overall, the three components are \textbf{strictly complementary}.